elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-08-28-cs2107-lecture-3-encryption-and-crypto-part-2.md

 # Security analysis of a cipher (LECTURE 2)
 - Security analyisis of a cipher done to respect to:
-	- Treat mode:
+	- Threat model:
-    	- Assumption about attacker capabilities
+    	- Assumption about attacker's capabilities
-        - Cat into black boxes
+        - Categorise into black boxes
+- Goal/Security guarentee:
+	- What is the attacker trying to do
+    - What does he want

 Black box:
 - Query operation to the cipher
 - A query to a cipher: The operation taht sends input models